 The only way to stop ourselves from being tossed to and fro by the temptations of our mind is to have intentional and practical strategies to renew our mind.
 Whether it is in the middle of a situation or when all is well, taking time to examine your thoughts and replace them with the truth will change your life.
 So if you’re wondering, “how can I renew my mind daily,” below you will find the 5 steps of my RENEW© process that you can work through in a journal or document to start to transform your thinking.
 I’ve included 2 simple examples you can follow through the steps.

-The first step is to step back in your mind and observe the situation at hand that is triggering your thoughts, feelings and behaviors.
+The first step is to step back in your mind and observe the experience or situation at hand that is triggering your thoughts, feelings and behaviors.
 Notice who is involved, what is going on, when is it happening, where is it occurring, how is it affecting you, etc… Be specific in your observations.
 Also note if it is the type of situation that has happened before and may happen again.